Installation#

 >> make dev-install_conda

-This will create and activate an environment called pylops_mpi
+This will create and activate an environment called pylops_mpi, with all

 required and optional dependencies.